 Unfortunately, wheelchair-bound passengers cannot be accommodated in our balloons.
 There are only a handful of specially-equipped wheelchair hot air balloons in existence in the world.
 Ask us to help you find a qualified flight provider.

 Per FAA regulations, passengers clearly under the influence of drugs or alcohol cannot and will not be flown.
 Refunds will not be given for those who arrive in such a state.

 - How do you steer a balloon?

 Hot air balloons float with the wind.
 Pilots control the temperature of the balloon using a propane burner to heat the air inside the balloon.
 Winds move in different directions at different elevations.

 Seasonal meeting times apply because ballooning is best just after sunrise and just before sunset.
 That is when the air is the coolest and calmest.

-Use this to plan your event.
-Please allow 3 1/2 to 4 hours hours for your sunrise event.
+Use this guide to plan your event.
+Please allow three and a half to four hours for your sunrise experience.

-Use this to plan your event.
-Please allow 3 1/2 hours for your sunset event.
+Use this guide to plan your event.
+Please allow three and a half hours for your sunset experience.